 Guilt suddenly clouds Whitney’s mind as she flashes back to a day a month ago when she walked in on her parents arguing and she blocked them out.
 The guilt doubles when she remembers that she has just stolen from her father.

 “Thanks, kiddo,” her father says.
 Then a few minutes later he adds: “We are here.”

-“Thanks for the ride, dad,” Whitney says, grabbing her backpack from the backseat and slinging it over one shoulder as the popular kids do.
+“Thanks for the ride, dad,” Whitney says, grabbing her backpack from the backseat and slinging it over one shoulder like the popular kids do.

 “Hi!”
 She exclaims, stopping right in front of Clarice Shaw, the most popular girl in the school.
 “I’m Whitney.”

 “What do you want?”
-She snarls, eyeing Whitney’s fake boobs as though she knows it’s not flesh that lies beneath the shirt.
+She asks impatiently, eyeing Whitney’s fake boobs as though she knows it’s not flesh that lies beneath the shirt.
 Whitney blushes, placing a single hand over her chest to hide it from the popular girl’s scrutiny.

 She uses the other hand to take the pack of cigarettes out of her bag along with the box wrapped in candy pink wrapping paper

-“I got this for you,” she says, her whole body burning as she hands the birthday gift to Rodney.
+“I got this for you,” she says, her while body burning as she hands the birthday gift to Rodney.